Dr Katie Higgins

 In 2010, I graduated from the University of Sussex with a BA in Geography.
 I returned to the University of Sussex for an ESRC-funded MSc in Social Research Methods and a PhD in Human Geography, for which I received an Unconditional Pass.
 While carrying out my PhD, I spent 12 months as a visiting researcher in the Department of Geography at the University of Auckland, Aotearoa New Zealand and four months as an ESRC-OIV funded researcher at the Department of Geography, Queen’s University, Canada.

 Prior to joining USP, I worked as a Research Associate at the University of Sussex and a Teaching Fellow at the University of Keele.

-Little Capital: the life of wealth elites in the everyday metropolis, 2018-2021 (funded by the USF Postdoctoral Research Fellowship)
+Successful business people and families in the North West, 2018-2021 (funded by the USF Postdoctoral Research Fellowship)

 The response of British migrants living in other EU Member States to the EU referendum: national belonging, mobility and emotions, 2017-2018

 This project surveyed 909 predominantly pro-Remain British nationals living in other EU Member States, asking for reflections on their national identity, future plans and whether they had experienced uncertainty following the EU referendum.
 It sought to understand how their national identity and sense of belonging was being renegotiated post-referendum through a lens attentive to the cultural politics of emotion.

 Ambiguous migrants: contemporary British migrants living in Auckland, Aotearoa New Zealand, 2012-2016 (funded by ESRC 1+3)